-Mae Sai Border Gate & Tachileik Day Trip
+Mae Sai Border Crossing and Tachileik Day Trip

-Mae Sai was once a popular destination for visa run services, where tourists would cross the Thai boarded by land for a couple of hours, then return with a 14 day extension.
+Mae Sai was once a popular visa run stop, where tourists would cross the Thai boarded by land for a couple of hours, then return with a 14 day extension.
 The Thai government cracked down on visa runs around 2016 and have since made these more difficult.

 These days, most people travel to Mae Sai to visit the huge border market and to make a quick trip across the Mae Sai border gate to Tachiliek, Myanmar.
 For those with limited time in their travels, Tachileik is the quickest, easiest, and cheapest way to visit Myanmar from Thailand.